 1. They are intentional

-Highly self-aware people are intentional about their thoughts and actions.
-They know themselves and understand their feelings, thoughts, desires and motivations.
-This self-awareness gives them clarity about know who they are, where they’re going and what’s important to them.
+Self-aware people are intentional about their thoughts and actions.
+They know themselves and understand their feelings, thoughts and motivations.
+Being self-aware gives them a clear understanding of who they are and what’s important to them.

 2. They are present

-Through self-awareness you can be more creative, make better decisions, set better goals and impact the lives of others.
-By being still, focused and present in the moment, you can choose how you want to be and act in the future.
+When you are clear, focused and present in the moment, you can choose how you want to be and act in the future.

 Read more about how to be present.